JunqiangZheng/Metagenomics_Analysis/18S_Metagenomics_of_tree_fungi.md

 ##### Calculate Alpha diversity

-The relative abundance is calculated in percentange, hence the total of relative abundance per sample equals 100.
+The relative abundance is calculated in percentage, hence the total of relative abundance per sample equals 100.
 In calculating the alpha diversity, we need to set a threshold for rare biosphere/taxa, by default its set at one as per the manual.
 We will go with that.